freth251/digital-garden/content/projects/tensor-opt-kernels/Building a High-Performance GEMM Kernel.md

 }
 ```

-Our naive implementation performs a matrix multiplication using three for loops.
+Our simple implementation performs a matrix multiplication using three for loops.

 Measuring it's performance we observe the following results.